Giorgian de Arrascaeta: Flamengo

 During 2019 preseason Flamengo began to show interest in de Arrascaeta.
 On 3 January 2019, he didn't show up on training sessions after the summer break trying to force his exit from Cruzeiro.
 Claiming to receive thousands of insults, on 7 January 2019, Cruzeiro's and Flamengo's representatives went to Uruguay to resolve the problem: on 8 January, the transfer was completed for a record €15million, or R$63 million, the biggest transfer in Brazilian football history.
-On 12 January he was announced as a new player, becoming Flamengo's biggest transfer fee paid at that time, signing a five year deal.
+On 12 January he was announced as a new player, becoming Flamengo's biggest transfer fee paid at that time, signing a five-year deal.

 Against Goiás in the second match under Jorge Jesus management de Arrascaeta scored a hat trick, with all of his goals scored in the first half, in the 6–1 win at Maracanã Stadium on 14 July 2019.

-On 25 August 2019 de Arrascaeta scored on beautiful bicycle kick, after a Rafinha cross, in a 3–0 win against Ceará at Castelão.
+On 25 August 2019, de Arrascaeta scored with a bicycle kick, after a Rafinha cross, in a 3–0 win against Ceará at Castelão.
 With that goal he won the 2019 Campeonato Brasileiro Série A goal of the season award and also has been nominated to the FIFA Puskás Award for the second time in his career.

-On 23 November 2019 de Arrascaeta assisted Gabriel Barbosa on Flamengo's first goal in the 2019 Copa Libertadores Final, Flamengo won 2–1 over River Plate.
-Less than 24 hours later, Flamengo became champions of the 2019 Campeonato Brasileiro Série A, with de Arrascaeta netting 14 assists and leading the league for the second time in his career.

-On 25 February 2022 de Arrascaeta extended his contract with Flamengo until 31 December 2026.

-De Arrascaeta finished the 2022 season in high level being named to Campeonato Brasileiro Série A Team of the Year for the second time in his career and to the Bola de Prata for the third time.
+On 23 November 2019, de Arrascaeta assisted Gabriel Barbosa on Flamengo's first goal in the 2019 Copa Libertadores Final against the River Plate, that the Flamengo won 2–1.
+Less than 24 hours later, Flamengo became champions of the 2019 Campeonato Brasileiro Série A, with de Arrascaeta scoring 13 goals and giving 14 assists.
+On 25 February 2022, de Arrascaeta extended his contract with Flamengo until 31 December 2026. de Arrascaeta finished the 2022 season in high level, as champion of the Copa Libertadores 2022 and the Copa do Brasil 2022 e being named to Campeonato Brasileiro Série A Team of the Year for the second time in his career and to the Bola de Prata for the third time.
 On 28 February 2023, the second leg of the 2023 Recopa Sudamericana was played at the Maracanã Stadium with a season record attendance of 71,411.
 Flamengo won 1–0, de Arrascaeta scored the winning goal on the last play of the match on the 96th minute.
 The score forced extra time which remained scoreless.
 Ironically de Arrascaeta missed the only penalty kick in the shootout as Independiente del Valle won 5–4 and lifted the trophy for the first time.
+On 22 July, in a 1–1 draw against América Mineiro, de Arrascaeta became the first foreign player in Flamengo's history to reach 100 Campeonato Brasileiro Série A matches.

+On 17 August 2025, de Arrascaeta reached the historic milestone of 100 assists with the Flamengo jersey.
+The number 10 gave two assists in the 3–1 victory against Internacional, at Beira-Rio, in the Campeonato Brasileiro Série A.